Integration up North

 What is Integration up North?

-We have also identified local ‘migration champions’ in statutory services across the region.
-We're supporting the migration champions to improve their own knowledge of working with migrants, and that of their organisation.
+- Support a network of local ‘migration champions’ in statutory services across the region to improve their knowledge of working with migrants, and that of their organisation.

-We produce local migration profiles [LMPs] – documents describing the main migration trends and data available for particular areas of Yorkshire and Humber.
+- Local migration profiles [LMPs] – documents describing the main migration trends and data available for particular areas of Yorkshire and Humber.
 You can download summaries of recent local migration profiles from the statistics pages.
-The profiles are based on information in our regional migration databank.

 Your contact for more information